operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

 **What if I want lifecycle/packaging/discovery for kubernetes, but don't want to write an operator?**

 If you don't want to write an operator, the thing you want to package probably fits one of the standard shapes of software that can be deployed on a cluster.
-You can take advantage of ALM  by [writing a package the binds your application to one of our standard operators](https://non-existent-guide), like `Stateless App Operator`.
+You can take advantage of ALM  by writing a package the binds your application to one of our standard operators, like [helm-app-operator-kit](https://github.com/coreos/helm-app-operator-kit).

-If your use-case doesn't fit one of our standard operators, that means you have domain-specific operational knowledge you need to encode into an operator, and you can reference our [Operator Writing Guide](http://non-existent-guide) and, use-case permitting, take advantage of our [OperatorSDK](http://not-a-thing) for common operator tasks.
+If your use-case doesn't fit one of our standard operators, that means you have domain-specific operational knowledge you need to encode into an operator, and you can take advantage of our Operator SDK for common operator tasks.

 **Why are dependencies between operators are expressed as a dependency on a CRD?**